 - Abstract: (not to exceed 300 words);

 - Supporting Material: Documents illustrating and describing the candidate’s curricular and/or activity. (not to exceed a total of 20, 8.5x11 pages with a maximum of 750 words, in PDF format).

 To maintain anonymity, no names of entrants or collaborating parties may appear on any part of the submission.
 Credits may be concealed by any simple means.
 Do not conceal identity and location of the project.

 Selection & Presentation

 Applications will be assessed by a jury composed of two individuals from AIA and two individuals from ACSA, none of who shall be associated with any of submissions.
 The ACSA Awards Committee shall recommend to the ACSA board for approval a maximum of three programs for this award per year.
-The jury, in any year, may choose not to bestow the ACSA/AIA Housing Design Award.
-The ACSA president shall present recipients with a certificate during the ACSA Annual Meeting and recipients will have the opportunity to present their work.
+The jury, in any year, may choose not to bestow the ACSA/AIA Housing Design Education Award.
+ACSA shall present recipients with a certificate during the ACSA Annual Meeting and recipients will have the opportunity to present their work.